julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--getCandidateObjectFromName.md

 public Election->getCandidateObjectFromName ( string $candidateName ): ?CondorcetPHP\Condorcet\Candidate
 ```

-Find candidate object by string and return the candidate object.
+Find the candidate object from its name and return it.

 #### **candidateName:** *`string`*
-Candidate name.
+Name of the candidate.

-### Return value:
+### Return value

 *(`?CondorcetPHP\Condorcet\Candidate`)* Candidate object